BrianBeeler/weather-app/README.md

 Deployment to heroku
-1. Updates are automatically deployed to https://brians-weather-app.herokuapp.com/
-2. ~~Update: Deployed app is running.
-It make take some time for the initial load.
+1. Updates are automatically deployed to https://brians-weather-app.herokuapp.com/ ~~Update: Deployed app is running.
+It make take some time for the initial load.~~
-3. AWS hosting currently removed, deployed app no longer works
+2. AWS db hosting currently removed for cost saving, api